KreoPensas/STM32F407VG-Micropython/README.md

 # STM32F407VG & Micropython

-### Please feel free to fork, copy, adapt if you find it useabl
+### Please feel free to fork, copy, adapt if you find it useable

 Updated for micropython 1.16